bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 Ft.
 Bend ISD - An independent school district in Sugar Land Texas

 I took a role with FT Bend ISD as a Senior Systems Engineer II.
 In this role I managed multiple VMware servers, SANs, HP Blade and Chassis, Active Directory, DNS, DHCP, DFS, IIS, and helped manage their MS Exchange 2003 environment.
 I helped design and deploy additional server clusters and storage.
 I helped to support and manage Windows Server 2000 - 2012 R2.

+## CVR Energy 2015
+CVR Energy - Oil refinig company

+I took a role at CVR Energy and completely revamped their infrastructure.
+I migrated their servers from Windows 2003 to 2012 R2.
+Deployed DNS, DHCP HA, DFS (massive replication between locations to act as data backup), IIS.
+I managed day to day operations of a huge Exchange 2010 cluster and MS Lync 2010.
+I also managed all SAN and servers within VMware and Hyper-V.

+## United Airlines 2015 - 2016
+United Airlines - US airline with over 85,000 employee's globally

+At United Airlines I documented and designed systems for aircraft, airports, and lounges.
+This included designing UIs for aircraft WiFi systems, PCI-DSS environments, SOX environments and IOT devices.
+I worked with other engineers and architects to design and deploy numerous systems world wide.